-In the Washington Post, Margaret Wertheim has an essay about outsider science, making parallels and distinctions with outsider art.
+In the Washington Post, I have an essay about outsider science, making parallels and distinctions with outsider art.
 The essay is inspired by the publication of Lawrence Weschler's delightful new book Waves Passing in the Night, about legendary Hollywood film-and-sound editor Walter Murch, who has his own cosmological theory.
-Ths book is an important addition to the growing body of literature on physics outside the box.
+Weschler's book is an important addition to the growing body of literature on physics outside the box.

 ... [ ] ...